latest nhpb_banner 1__compressed

 SETA, or the community action agency known as Sacramento Employment and Training, administers several social services for the region.
 Most of it is focused on education and/or job training, however there may be, in rare cases, limited financial support from the Community Services Block Grant – CSBG.
 This may be free food, eviction prevention / rent help, loans for home repairs or other housing expenses.

-Broderick Christian Center - HPRP Program may be able to help prevent evictions.
+Shores of Hope - Broderick Christian Center - HPRP Program may be able to help prevent evictions.
 In addition, rapid re-housing services are offered for qualified clients who have become recently homeless.
-110 Sixth Street, West Sacramento, CA 95605, telephone (916) 372-0200
+Address is 110 6th St, West Sacramento, CA 95605, telephone (916) 372-0200

-Veterans Resource Center - Veterans or their families can get grants for paying for utility deposits and bills, transportation, and rent and housing.
-7270 E Southgate Drive, Sacramento, California 95823, (916) 393-8387
+Veterans Resource Center - Veterans or their families can get grants for paying for utility deposits and light bills.
+Or get free transportation (including a car) and money for rent and housing.
+Location is 7270 E Southgate Drive, Sacramento, California 95823, call (916) 393-8387

 South County Services - People in an emergency can get help with food closet.
 Other programs assist individuals and families obtaining access to medical care and health services.
 Also get information and referral or a free box of emergency food.
 There is also free grant money for rental/mortgage assistance, immigration services, client advocacy, community medical transportation, or free bus/gasoline vouchers.